AsohLove/Technical-documentation/README.md

 # Technical Documentation

 ## Overview
 This project focuses on an HTML technical documentation page for the **JavaScript** programming language.
 This is a very beneficial documentation for someone just starting up with JavaScript.
-It's documents aspects in Javascript like variable, functions, constants, if-statements and many more.
+It's documents aspects in JavaScript like variable, functions, constants, if-statements and many more.

 ## Preview
 ``` HTML